DealRoom · Signal-Based Selling

 Rebuilt the ICP as a live system, not a list.

 The static spreadsheet got replaced with three dynamic account tiers built directly into HubSpot active lists.
-Tier one captured companies with multiple acquisitions in the trailing twelve months in their core industries.
-Tier two widened the aperture to recent single acquisitions.
-Tier three covered adjacent industries with strong M&A activity.
+Tier one: companies with multiple acquisitions in the trailing twelve months.
+Tier two: recent single acquisitions.
+Tier three: adjacent industries with strong M&A activity.

 Armed BDRs with four named signal plays.

-Four motions, built around signals that actually predict pipeline: New Acquisition, Former Customer Job Change, New Hire, and Job Posting.
-Each motion has its own multi-step sequence, its own task queue in HubSpot, and auto-populated context notes so reps walk into every call knowing exactly why they're calling and what changed.
+Four motions built around signals that actually predict pipeline: New Acquisition, Former Customer Job Change, New Hire, and Job Posting.
+Each motion has its own multi-step sequence, task queue, and auto-populated context notes.

 No more manual list pulls.
-No more “what do I say?” paralysis.
-Reps stopped working a random subset of leads and started working the accounts with the strongest signals.
+Reps stopped working a random subset and started working the accounts with the strongest signals.

 Rewired paid attribution so leadership could trust the numbers.

-A W-shaped attribution model (30% first touch / 30% middle / 30% last touch), built directly inside HubSpot.
+A W-shaped attribution model (30/30/30 + 10%) built directly inside HubSpot.
 Every demo request gets stamped with its UTM campaign at the moment of submission.
-The Frankenstack of spreadsheets and one-off exports went in the trash.
+The Frankenstack of spreadsheets went in the trash.

-Channel ROI now comes from a single report.
-LinkedIn's actual contribution to pipeline — previously invisible — became visible, and the budget conversation got dramatically cleaner.
+LinkedIn's actual contribution to pipeline, previously invisible, became visible.
+The budget conversation got dramatically cleaner.

 10%